CesiumGS/cesium-unreal/README.md

 #### :package: Accessing Packaged Plugin

+The easiest way to access Cesium for Unreal is by downloading it from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/87b0d05800a545d49bf858ef3458c4f7).

-Cesium for Unreal has Travis CI integration that prepares packages with each CI build.
+If you would like to access development versions of the plugin, Cesium for Unreal has Travis CI integration that prepares packages with each CI build.
 To access these packages, click the ✔️ icon on the GitHub branch or commit and click the `Details` next to `plugin-package`.
 You can extract the downloaded plugin package into your Unreal project's `Plugins` directory.